nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fnehalineogi%2Fazure-cross-solution-network-architectures%2F%2Faks%2Fjson%2Fkubenet.json)

 # Quickstart deployment

-## AKS deployed architecture

-Components with blue dotted lines in the diagram above are automatically deployed and a three node AKS cluster is deployed in kubenet mode by default.

-The Node CIDR is 172.16.239.0/24 (aks-node-subnet) and POD CIDR is 10.244.0.0/16.

-## Supporting Servers
-The username for the deployed support VMs (jump servers\domain controller etc) is `localadmin` The passwords for supporting servers are stored in a keyvault deployed to the same resource group.

 ### Task 1: Start Deployment

 1. Click Deploy to Azure button above and supply the signed-in user ID from step 2.